Pauline Granpera, 1800-1896

 5. Coker, William S. and G. Douglas Inglis.
 Spanish Censuses of Pensacola, 1784-1820: a Genealogical Guide to Spanish Pensacola.
 Pensacola: Perdido Bay Press, 1980, p.124.
 Maria de la Rua, age 18, is listed as Celestino's wife, and Maria, age 1, is their daughter.
 They are living in the same house as Manuel and Maria Louisa Gonzalez and their family.

-6. Marriage Certificate for Celestino Gonzalez and Pauline Granpera.
+6. Marriage Certificate for Celestino Gonzalez and Pauline Graupera.
 Escambia County, Florida, Marriage Records, Book A, p.18, Family History Library Microfilm #941001,

 7. Bruington, Lola Lee Daniell, compiler.
 Records of Saint Michael's Cemetery, Pensacola, Florida.
 D.A.R., 1938, 1939, p.6.
 Family History Library Microfilm #850397.
 The gravestone inscription for Pauline gives her place and date of birth: New Orleans, Louisiana, June 7, 1800.

-Pablo’s surname has been spelled several different ways: Granpera, Graupere, Grandpere, and Grampera in various documents.
-I have chosen to use the spelling Granpera because Pablo was a native of Spain.
-The spelling Graupere would be French and may have been used under the French flag in New Orleans.
-When seen in the actual handwritten records, an “n” looks like a “u” and thus the name could have been transcribed as Graupere or Graupera.
+Pablo's surname has been spelled several different ways: Graupera, Granpera, Graupere, Grandpere, and Grampera in various documents.
+I have chosen to use the spelling Graupera after many years.
+Pablo was a native of the Catalonia region of Spain and there are many, many in that area with the surname Graupera.

 9. Core, Dorothy Jones, compiler and editor.
 Abstract of Catholic Register of Arkansas (1764-1858) DeWitt, Arkansas, Grand Prairie Historical Society, 1976, p.14-15.